wtetzner/KallistiOS/utils/dc-chain/README.md

 be unavailable.
 Also, this may be a problem if you still apply the KallistiOS patches. **Use this flag with care**.

+### Override GNU Download Mirror
+Set `gnu_mirror` to override the default of `ftpmirror.gnu.org` when you have a prefered mirror to download GNU sources from.

 ## Usage